Ford bets on star power, social media to launch 2013 Fusion

-DETROIT (Reuters) - Jim Farley led Ford Motor Co’s (F.N) first aggressive push into social media with the launch of the Fiesta subcompact in the U.S. three years ago.
+DETROIT, July 17 (Reuters) - Jim Farley led Ford Motor Co’s first aggressive push into social media with the launch of the Fiesta subcompact in the U.S. three years ago.
 But Ford’s top marketing executive says the automaker has only just reached the big leagues online.

-The launch of the 2013 Fusion sedan represents a more extensive use of Twitter, Facebook (FB.O) and YouTube (GOOG.O) by the No. 2 U.S. automaker to advertise its models than previous efforts.
+The launch of the 2013 Fusion sedan represents a more extensive use of Twitter, Facebook and YouTube by the No. 2 U.S. automaker to advertise its models than previous efforts.

 In 2009, Ford’s campaign for its Fiesta small car, the “Fiesta Movement,” was largely confined to social media sites and relied heavily on potential customers to upload videos and post online messages about their cars.